By Earth Hour volunteers Claudia Borton, Nafisa Hasan and Glenesse Bernardo.

 Switching off for Earth Hour is a symbol of a broader commitment towards the planet and helps to spark conversations for change.

-Australians' concerns and attitudes to the environment have shifted over the past few years, especially following the recent bushfire crisis.
+Australians' concerns and attitudes to the environment have shifted over the past few years, especially following the bushfire crisis of 2019-20.

 By ‘switching off’, people are showing they will not stand to lose any more of Australia’s biodiversity.

-And this year - every sign up to Earth Hour, triggers an individual email which is sent to 25 key Australian politicians, urging them to make change for the planet today.
+And this year - every sign up to Earth Hour means you've decided to make the #SwitchforNature.

 Do you have any more questions about Earth Hour we haven’t answered?